 Of course it also means we aren’t limited to a molding factory’s limited color offerings, but can finish the frame to exactly the right color and shade for your picture.

 A great many gilded frame manufacturers produce closed corner frames, leafing the frames after joining.
 Holton Studio, however, works in the old “Cabinet-maker’s Frame” tradition—a legacy of ungilt (or minimally gilt) hardwood frames by furniture- and cabinet-makers that represents the origin of picture frames in Europe.
 Cabinet-makers’ frames are put together with the traditional expert methods of the professional joiner.
 Rather than relying on the dubious strength of nails and screws, traditional cabinet-makers’ frames were more likely than gilt frames to be joined with mortise & tenon, lap-joints and splines.

 The ART of closed-corner frames

 Closed-corner construction also allows the frame to be designed with a more interesting overall form emphasizing other points of strength, such as the centers and the top.
-At left, the overall form of this mortise-and-tenon “Secession” frame was designed in sympathy with the forms in the print.
-In this case the center of the top member of the frame is articulated — a design element that would be awkward using pre-finished molding.
+At right, the overall form of this mortise-and-tenon “Secession” frame was designed in sympathy with the forms in the print.
+In this case the center of the top member of the frame is articulated—a design element that would not be easy or natural in making the frame with pre-finished molding.
 Also the treatment of the copper-leafed liner is possible.

-The sense of quality and integrity, honestly earned, in closed-corner hardwood frames contributes greatly to the presence and aesthetic effectiveness of the frame.
+The sense of quality and integrity, honestly earned, in closed-corner hardwood frames contributes greatly to the presence and artistic effectiveness of the frame.